 Coming back nearly 4 years since I last visited, it is indeed easy to see how this town, which also answers to the name Kiamba, has indeed become that place.
 Here are 4 reasons that drew me to that conclusion.

-Machakos is known for its beautiful scenery accentuated by numerous hills, some which make for good camping and hiking ground.
-The Iveti Hills, on the eastern side of the town that stretch to the north, are particularly striking.
+Machakos is known for its beautiful scenery accentuated by numerous hills, some of which make for good camping and hiking grounds.
+The Iveti Hills, on the eastern side of the town that stretches to the north, are particularly striking.

 Iveti Forest is the other place famed for its scenic peaks, cedar and pine trees and the exceptional romantic view that is worth a sunrise or sunset hike.
 From that vantage point, you can see awe-inspiring sights and enjoy Machakos town and Mombasa road which are beautifully lit at night.
 The forest is the second highest peak in Machakos County.

 Then there is our very own miniature Niagara Falls, the spectacular 27 M deep Fourteen Falls which derives its name from the 14 distinct falls on the broad section of the famous Athi River.
 Once at the Fourteen Falls take a walk down the river on a rocky path and get boat rides across the river.

 There is no better place to experience the legendary Kamba art heritage than in Wamunyu.
 Wamunyu is home to some of the world’s most beautiful sculptures made mainly from wood.

 Machakos is as fascinating as it is mystical.
 Take the place in Kaloleni near Ngelani on Kituluni Hill for instance.
 Known locally as Kya Mwilu, it is famous for a mystical phenomenon where water flows against gravity.
 It is not yet clear how this works but it is quite spooky when you see it in action.